PinkDiamond1/docs-24/docs/api/kurtosis-core.md

 It has two properties.

 ### String template
 The template that needs to be rendered.
 We support Golang [templates](https://pkg.go.dev/text/template).
-The casing of the keys inside the template and data doesn't matter.
+The casing of the `keys` or `fields` inside the template must match the casing of the `fields` or the `keys` inside the data.
 ### Any templateData
 The data that needs to be rendered in the template.
 This will be converted into a JSON string before it gets sent over the wire.
 The elements inside the object should exactly match the keys in the template.
+If you are using a struct for `templateData` then the field names must start with an upper case letter to ensure that the field names are accessible outside of the structs own package.
+If you are using a map then you can keys that begin with lower case letters as well.

 <!-- TODO Make the function definition not include args or return values, so we don't get these huge ugly links that break if we change the function signature -->